 FARE’s vision – to make the world safe for people with food allergies – guides our research strategy.
-Our primary goals are to develop new treatments that will protect individuals with food allergies against life-threatening anaphylaxis, and ultimately, to find a cure.
-FARE researchers have contributed to major advances in the field, greatly increasing our understanding of food allergy.
-Although we still have much to learn, the pace of food allergy research is accelerating every day, and new therapies are on the horizon.
+Our primary goals are to accelerate the development of safe, practical therapies that would protect individuals with food allergies against life-threatening anaphylaxis; develop a deep understanding of the disease; and ultimately, to find a cure.
+FARE researchers have contributed to major advances in the field, and although we still have much to learn, the pace of food allergy research is accelerating every day, and new therapies are on the horizon.

 This overview explains where we stand today, and how FARE-funded researchers are making a difference.

 In November 2013, FARE published “A Vision and Plan for Food Allergy Research,” a bold new strategic plan that will transform the future of food allergy research.
 Developed in consultation with leading food allergy experts, this ambitious plan focuses on both the short-term goal of advancing therapies that reduce the risk of life-threatening reactions and the long-term goal of inducing permanent tolerance – in other words, finding a cure.

 Revealing the Impact of Food Allergies